 If you want to get your life together, here is my 9 steps to getting your life organized.

-Having a routine and following through it is calming.
-Ofcourse, you need to be kind to yourself and keep trying even if you don’t follow through.
+Having a routine and following through with it is calming.
+Of course, you need to be kind to yourself and keep trying even if you don’t follow through.

-Anyway, I always eat my breakfast at 9:30am, lunch ar 1pm and dinner at 7pm.
+Anyway, I always eat my breakfast at 9:30 am, lunch at 1 pm and dinner at 7 pm.
 I never skip meals (especially breakfast) like earlier.

-There is something really powerful in calming our mind in doing these small things as making bed immediately after waking up.
+There is something really powerful in calming our mind by doing these small things as making bed immediately after waking up.

 I always have my water bottle in front of me now.

-17. Cutting off people whom I didn’t connect from heart
+18. Cutting off people whom I didn’t connect from the heart

-It is possible to turn your negative self talk into something positive.
+It is possible to turn your negative self-talk into something positive.
 First and foremost is always awareness.
-By simply being aware of your negative self talk, it immediately vanishes.
+Simply being aware of your negative self-talk, immediately vanishes.

 21. Being mindful of auto-suggestions from others

-Here is what auto-suggesstion means.
+Here is what auto-suggestion means.
 I came to know about this from the book, ‘The Power of your subconscious mind’.